ClarityCafe/Clara/CONTRIBUTING.md

 there's exception if the linter is a bitch.

-We use three different programs to check your PR's validity:
+We use two different programs to check your PR's validity:

 - Babel (Minification and Linting)
-- Standard.js (NPM Coding Styling Suggestions)
 - ESLint (Linting using ECMA-262 guidelines)

 you need to pass at least one (1)in order to get your PR merged.